 How to Fix It:

-1. Use Draft Mode: Change print settings to “Draft” or “Fast” mode.
+- Use Draft Mode: Set print settings to “Draft” or “Fast” mode.

-3. Update Firmware: Go to the manufacturer’s website and update your printer’s firmware.
+- Update Firmware: Visit the manufacturer’s website to update your printer’s firmware.

 5. Printer Not Connecting to Wi-Fi